 - a) The flying order for the initial qualifying rounds shall be arranged in accordance with the transmitter frequencies in use to permit as many simultaneous flights as possible.
-A minimum of 6 and preferably 8 to 10 competitors should be scheduled for each group. - b) The flying order shall be scheduled in rounds sub-divided into groups. - c) The flying order shall be determined by a matrix system that minimises situations where competitors fly together more than once (see paragraph 5.6.12.5 at the end of these rules regarding suggested matrix sets).
+A minimum of 6 and preferably 8 to 10 competitors should be scheduled for each group. - b) The flying order shall be scheduled in rounds sub-divided into groups. - c) The flying order shall be determined by a matrix system that minimises situations where competitors fly together more than once (see paragraph 5.6.12.3).